w3c/webextensions/proposals/multiple_user_script_worlds.md

 user script world, since this is unambiguous given the distinction in the event listeners (`onUserScriptMessage` already indicates the message was from a user script).

+### Behavioral Notes

+#### World Persistence

+Configured worlds are persisted until the owning extension is updated (in order to align with the behavior of the rest of the `userScripts` API) or manually removes them via the new `userScripts.removeWorld()` method.

+#### World Limits

+User agents may place limits on both the number of registered worlds and the number of worlds that may be active in a given document.
+These limits may be different (since an extension may want more individual world configurations than they would expect to be practically encountered on a given site).

+If an extension reaches the limit of the number of registered worlds, attempts to register a new world via `userScripts.configureWorld()` will fail with an error.

+If an extension tries to inject more scripts into a single document than the per-document limit, all additional scripts will be injected into the default world.

 ### New Permissions